Hundreds of confidential MI5 documents relating to Stakeknife discovered after inquiry ended

 The new MI5 documents contain “significant new material which appears to point to new investigative leads not previously known”, according to Mr Livingstone.

-No-one was prosecuted after more than 20 files relating to 35 individuals – including former British Army soldiers and alleged IRA members – were sent by the Kenova team to the North’s Public Prosecution Service (PPS) due to “insufficient evidence”.
+No one was prosecuted after more than 20 files relating to 35 individuals – including former British army soldiers and alleged IRA members – were sent by the Kenova team to the North’s Public Prosecution Service (PPS) due to “insufficient evidence”.

 Former British spy in IRA who allegedly admitted murder will not be prosecutedOpens in new window ]

-The interim report laid bare the role of a specialist British Army unit and RUC special branch in “withholding information from and about their agents” with the result that “very serious criminal offences, including murder, were not prevented or investigated when they could and should have been”.
+The interim report laid bare the role of a specialist British army unit and RUC special branch in “withholding information from and about their agents” with the result that “very serious criminal offences, including murder, were not prevented or investigated when they could and should have been”.

 In a statement released on Wednesday, Mr Livingstone confirmed he has consulted with PPS director, Stephen Herron.
-He also met with Mr Benn last week.
+He also met Mr Benn last week.

 It is understood that MI5 told investigators the material was unearthed while its archive was being digitised.